archerydwd/flask_sakila/README.md

 =
 ###Install pip on linux

 We will use pip to install flask.
+On OSX pip comes as part of the python library.

 ```
 sudo apt-get install python-pip